 Mile 4.4 - Arrive back at the parking area at the corner of Rodman Ave and US34.

-Reviews For The Antietam Burnside Bridge Hike (5 Most Recent)
+Antietam Burnside Bridge Hike Comments

 Overall it was a good hike.
 Relatively easy hike so it's a good hike for the whole family.
 Trail is relatively well maintained and the park has a lot of history.
 If you are looking for more of a mountain and nature type of hike, this is not one of them.